gammarf/grf_sphinx/protocol.rst

 Client / Server
 ===============

 While there is an "official" client, in reality data can be sent to the server by whatever mechanism you wish, as long as it adheres to the protocol below.
-Each module sends its data as JSON, through a TCP socket.
+Each module sends its data as JSON, through a ZMQ socket.
+See the client source for details.

 **adsb**